 Central Board of Indirect Taxes & Customs (CBIC) notified Courier Imports and Exports to introduce the new format of ‘Courier Shipping Bill’ replacing the CSB-II standard, ie. CSB-V is a revision made to the CSB-II standard.
 With CSB-V, commercial shipments less than Rs.
 5 lakhs is allowed through courier mode.

-The above images show the FedEx shipping label and the commercial invoice generated as per the CSB-V standard.
+The above images show the FedEx shipping label generated as per the CSB-V standard.
 Let’s see what each value means.

 1. PO/AD Code